 IoT sensors continuously receive data from a large number of connected heterogeneous devices.
 With the increase in the number of connected devices, IoT systems need to be scalable to accommodate the inflow of data.
 Analytical systems handle this data and provide valuable reports that will give enterprises a competitive edge.
 Since the data is mined based on its type, it is mandatory to bifurcate the data to get the most out of it.
 There are different kinds of analytics done, depending on the type of data in question.
 Few of the more common ones are:

 Streaming Analytics combines unsorted streaming data from sensors and stored data from researches to find familiar patterns.
-The real-time analyses from this method can help in use cases like fleet tracking and bank transactions.
+The real-time analyses from this method can help in Applications like fleet tracking and bank transactions.

 Another kind of big data analytics method is geospatial, where a combination of IoT sensor data and the physical location of sensors can provide a holistic perspective for predictive analysis.
 The sheer number of objects in the connected IoT world and its ability to send data via wireless networks help in obtaining detailed data dumps which that can be used to facilitate insights.